haihan-lin/haihan-lin.github.io/_projects/(1) UPDB.md

 name: UPDB Social Timelines
 tools: [Vue, TypeScript, D3]
 image: #add some image
-description: A visual analytic tool for physicians to study transfusion data with associated outcomes.
+description: Prototyping and developing a visualization tool for viewing and comparing social network structures at scale.
+In collaboration with population scientists at the University of Utah studying the Utah Population Database
 ---